New South Wales Teachers Federation

 The New South Wales Teachers Federation (also known simply as the Federation) is the registered trade union that covers New South Wales (NSW) public school teachers.
-The New South Wales Teachers Federation represents all teachers in NSW public pre-schools, infants, primary and secondary schools and TAFE (technical and further education) Institutes.
+The New South Wales Teachers Federation represents all teachers in NSW public pre-schools, infants, primary and secondary schools and TAFE institutes.
 Teachers working in public non school based teaching service positions and corrective services are also covered by the Federation.

 About the union

 The New South Wales Teachers Federation is affiliated to the Australian Education Union (AEU), the national union covering public school teachers in Australia and through that organisation to Education International and the Australian Council of Trade Unions.
 The New South Wales Teachers Federation is also affiliated to Unions New South Wales.
 The NSW Teachers Federation is not affiliated to any political party.

-The Federation is based at Surry Hills near the Sydney CBD.
+The Federation is based at Surry Hills, Sydney.
 The union also has regional offices in Bathurst, Dubbo, Lismore, Newcastle, Port Macquarie, Queanbeyan, Tamworth, Wagga Wagga and Wollongong.

 The membership of the Federation includes about 47,000 full-time teachers, 15,000 temporary, casual and unemployed members, and 4,000 TAFE teachers.
 The total membership stands at about 66,000.

 The Federation state council of the union consists of approximately 300 locally elected delegates.
 The union's annual conference consists of approximately 600 delegates.
 The Federation executive is elected by the state council.

 The secretariat of the Federation is composed of about 50 officers who are elected by the council for a three-year term.
 They perform such jobs as organiser, industrial advocate, welfare officer and research officer, supporting the Federation's membership.
 There are also about 100 administrative support staff, located in Sydney and the regional offices.

 The three Presidential officers – President, Deputy President, and Senior Vice-President – are elected by the whole membership every two years.

 The Federation supports and advocates for a multiplicity of issues on behalf of teachers.
 It is responsible for negotiating the salaries and working conditions of its members with the New South Wales government and agencies.
 The union is committed to the values and interests of public education.

 Stewart House and APHEDA are the official charities of the NEW South Wales Teachers Federation.